rapetisekhar/jenkins-terraform-eks/README.md

 # Project
 A simple Jenkins CI/CD application deployment pipeline to Kubernetes on the AWS infrastructure.
+Automated with Terraform

 # Requirements
 AWS Infrastructure